MichaelCWalsh7/Milestone-Project-2/README.md

 - Backup APIs
     - At one stage during development, the Free Dictionary API went offline for a few hours, rendering the game unplayable.
     - Now there is code in the game that stores all successful words in local storage, and calls on that object before even calling the API, so there would still be some functionality for long time players should the API go offline.
-However, it owuld be very limited.
+However, it would be very limited.
     - There are other APIs that could be used as a backup, but they have some strict limits on how often they can be called.
-For example, the Merriam Webster API has a call limit of jsut 1000 per day, which may seem like a lot, but because every word entered needs to be checked (unless it's already present in local storage), is really quite a low number.
+For example, the Merriam Webster API has a call limit of just 1000 per day, which may seem like a lot, but because every word entered needs to be checked (unless it's already present in local storage), is really quite a low number.
     - That said, as back-up API, and with local storage object to check, the Merriam-Webster API I believe would serve as a useful back-up.
-    - This is a fallback that was pushed to future features due to time contraints.
+    - This is a fallback that was pushed to future features due to time constraints.

 ## Technologies Used